bl1nddy/bl1nddy/README.md

 Programming languages I want to study:
   - C/C++ - because it's ***useful***
   - GoLang - because of *high performance* and simplicity
+  - Rust.

+I also want to learn how to work with the cmd, Bash and how to work with the Linux distributives.

 -For now, i can code only in Python, but i worked with many modules.
 -Also, I can draw sprites/locations for games.